soffes/soff.es-archive/Readme.markdown

 ### Future Goals

+* Automatically annotate Google Analytics when a new blog post is published
 * New homepage
 * Integrate music podcast into app
 * Move music to [the sky is blue](http://blue.samsoff.es)